-- (11) VISITING QUALIFYING PATIENT: A patient who is not a resident of this state or who has been a resident of this state for less than 30 days.
-(Amended Ordinance 1637 4/5/15) - (12) WRITTEN CERTIFICATION: A document signed by a physician, stating all of the following: - a.
+- has been a resident of this state for less than 30 days.
+(Amended Ordinance 1637 4/5/15) - (13) WRITTEN CERTIFICATION: A document signed by a physician, stating all of the following: - a.
 The patient's debilitating medical condition. - b.
 The physician has completed a full assessment of the patient's medical history and current medical condition, including a relevant, in-person, medical evaluation. - c.
 In the physician's professional opinion, the patient is likely to receive therapeutic or palliative benefit from the medical use of marihuana to treat or alleviate the patient's debilitating medical condition or symptoms associated with the debilitating medical condition.
-(Amended Ordinance 1637 4/5/15) - (13) YARD, FRONT: is an open space extending the full width of a lot and of a uniform depth measured horizontally at right angles to the front lot line, unoccupied from the ground upward. - (14) YARD, REAR: a rear yard is an open space extending the full width of a lot and of a uniform depth measured horizontally at right angles to the rear lot line unoccupied from the ground upward, except as hereinafter specified. - (15) YARD, SIDE: a side yard is an open space extending from the front yard to the rear

-- yard and of a uniform width measured horizontally at right angles to the side lot line and unoccupied from the ground upward, except as hereinafter specified. - (16) ZONING VARIANCE: is a modification of the literal provision of this Chapter granted when strict enforcement of this Chapter would cause practical difficulty or undue hardship owing to the circumstances unique to the individual property on which the variance is granted.
+(Amended Ordinance 1637 4/5/15) - (14) YARD, FRONT: is an open space extending the full width of a lot and of a uniform depth measured horizontally at right angles to the front lot line, unoccupied from the ground upward. - (15) YARD, REAR: a rear yard is an open space extending the full width of a lot and of a uniform depth measured horizontally at right angles to the rear lot line unoccupied from the ground upward, except as hereinafter specified. - (16) YARD, SIDE: a side yard is an open space extending from the front yard to the rear yard and of a uniform width measured horizontally at right angles to the side lot line and unoccupied from the ground upward, except as hereinafter specified. - (17) ZONING VARIANCE: is a modification of the literal provision of this Chapter granted when strict enforcement of this Chapter would cause practical difficulty or undue hardship owing to the circumstances unique to the individual property on which the variance is granted.
 The crucial points of a variance are practical difficulty, undue hardship, and unique circumstances applying to the specific property involved.
 A variance is not justified unless all elements are present in each case.